pLuster/btrfs-uncow/README.md

 # btrfs-uncow
-Creating a No CoW copy while trying to be smart with truncate to save disk space.
+Creating a No Copy-on-Write (NOCOW) copy while trying to be smart with truncate to save disk space during the process.

-A huge drawback is that sparse files will grow.
+The uncow consumes the source file in the process, one gigabyte at a time, but no data is lost if interrupted.
+The uncow can be resumed at any time using the same destination file.
+File holes are preserved so the size on disk won't increase.

-The copy mechanism destroys the source during the copying but the process can be interrupted and resumed.
+A sync of the source filesystem is performed as a final step to reclaim all freed space, which can take a while with heavily fragmented files on mechanical drives.
+Make it optional?